valory-xyz/contribution-service/docs/index.md

 !!! warning "Important"

 	This section is currently being reviewed.
-You might encounter some difficulty when executing some steps in the tutorial.
 We are working to update it soon.

 Once you have {{set_up_system}} to work with the Open Autonomy framework, you can run a local demo of the El Collectooorr service as follows: